gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The default zinc compiler version has changed from 0.3.0 to 0.3.5.3

+### MavenDeployer no longer uses global Maven settings.xml

+- User settings file was never used, but global settings.xml was considered
+- Mirror settings no longer cause GRADLE-2681
+- Authentication and Proxy settings are not used

+- Local repository location in user settings.xml _is_ honoured when deploying (it was always honoured when installing)

+### PublishToMavenLocal task ignores repository setting

+Previously, the `PublishToMavenLocal` task could be configured with an `ArtifactRepository` instance, which would specify the location to `install` to.
+The default repository was `mavenLocal()`.

+It is no longer possible to override this location by supplying a repository to the `PublishToMavenLocal` task.
+Any supplied repository will be ignored.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.